 Anti-corruption strategy

-A draft anti-corruption strategy has been drawn up for Finland.
-The long-term objective of the strategy is to create a society where corruption cannot take hold or go unnoticed.
+The short-term objective of the strategy is to reinforce the prevention and combating of corruption.
+The vision and long-term objective of the strategy is to build a society where corruption cannot take hold or go unnoticed.

 Studies show that there is structural corruption in Finland.
 Structural corruption is more difficult to detect than open street-level corruption occurring in many other countries.
 High-risk sectors are the construction sector, public procurement, community planning and politics.